fpereiro/tnote/index.md

 1 R2  0*3 41
 ```

 Notes are separated by spaces.
 Multiple spaces can be used to align the notes in a more readable way.
-Here's an example of an entire bar.
+Here's an example of an entire bar in *unabridged notation*:

 ```
  4 R  0/2       4C9/2     4C9/2     52B/2     0/2       4C9/2     4C9/2     4B8/2